jwlodek/pyautogit/docs/DocstringGenerated/ScreenManager.md

  Method  | Doc
 -----|-----
- process_menu_selection | Overriden by child, processes based on menu item selection. show_command_result | Displays the result of running a particular command.
-If more than one line of output, prints to info panel, otherwise, shows popup. show_status_long_op | Used instead of show_command_result for long (async) operations show_menu | Opens the menu for the screen manager object refresh_git_status | Function called after each git operation by children.
-Must be overriden handle_user_command | Processes a custom command from the user ask_custom_command | Prompts user to enter a custom command execute_long_operation | Wrapper function that should be used as lambda operation.
-Allows for performing long async operation while loading icon runs
+ initialize_screen_elements | Function that must be overridden by subscreen.
+Creates py_cui_widgets, returns widget set object. process_menu_selection | Processes based on selection returned from the menu show_menu | Opens the menu using the menu item list for screen manager instance show_command_result | Function that displays the result of stdout/err for an external command. show_status_long_op | Shows the status of a long(async) operation on success completion refresh_status | Function that is fired after each git operation.
+Implement in subclasses. clear_elements | Function that clears entries from widgets for reuse set_initial_values | Function that sets initial values for widgets in screen handle_user_command | Handles custom user command. ask_custom_command | Function that prompts user to enter custom command execute_long_operation | Wrapper function that allows for executing long operations w/ credential requirements.